History of the Jews in Jordan

-The history of Jews in Jordan can be traced back to Biblical times.
+The history of the Jews in Jordan can be traced back to Biblical times.
 Presently, there are no legal restrictions on Jews in Jordan, and they are permitted to own property and conduct business in the country, but in 2006 there were reported to be no Jewish citizens of Jordan, nor any synagogues or other Jewish institutions.

 Israelite tribes

 According to the Hebrew Bible, three of the ancient Israelite tribes were allocated lands on the east side of the Jordan River valley, in the territory of present-day Jordan.
 They were the tribes of Reuben, Gad and Manasseh.
-These tribes were members of the Northern Kingdom of Israel until the kingdom was conquered by Assyria in c.
-723 BCE and the population deported.
+The northwestern Transjordan, known as Gilead, was inhabited by Israelites and became a contested region between the Kingdom of Israel and the Kingdom of Aram-Damascus.
+The northern Kingdom of Israel was conquered by the Neo-Assyrian Empire in the late 8th century BCE, and the Israelite population in the Transjordan was deported.

+Hellenistic and Hasmonean periods

-A nation related to the Israelites, the Edomites (Idumaeans) resided in present-day southern Jordan, between the Dead Sea and the Gulf of Aqaba.
+A nation related to the Israelites, the Edomites (Idumaeans) resided during the Iron Age in present-day southern Jordan, between the Dead Sea and the Gulf of Aqaba.
+In classical antiquity, they migrated westward into southern Judea, which became known as Idumaea.
+In the late 2nd century BCE, the Idumaeans were conquered by the Hasmonean ruler John Hyrcanus, who subsequently converted them to Judaism.

+In the early 80s BCE, Hasmonean king Alexander Jannaeus of Judaea besieged and captured the city of Gerasa.
+Archaeological evidence suggests that public buildings in Gerasa may have been destroyed during this period, possibly as a result of the conquest.

-The Hasmonean official Antipater the Idumaean was of Idumean origin.
-He was the progenitor of the Herodian dynasty that ruled Judea after the Roman conquest.
-When Herod the Great became king, Idumaea was ruled for him by a series of governors, among whom were his brother Joseph Antipater and his brother-in-law Costobarus.
+Antipater the Idumaean, a Hasmonean official of Idumean origin, was the founder of the Herodian dynasty that came to rule Judea following the Roman conquest.
+His son, Herod the Great, was appointed king of Judaea by the Romans.
+During Herod's reign, Idumaea was governed on his behalf by a succession of appointed officials, including his brother Joseph Antipater and his brother-in-law Costobarus.
 Immediately before the siege of Jerusalem by Titus, 20,000 Idumaeans, under the leadership of John, Simeon, Phinehas, and Jacob, appeared before Jerusalem to fight on behalf of the zealots who were besieged in the Second Temple.

-After the Jewish-Roman wars, the Idumaean people ceased to be mentioned in history.
+After the Jewish–Roman wars, the Idumaean people ceased to be mentioned in history.

 Roman era

 Roman rule in the region began in 63 BCE, when the general Pompey declared Judea a Roman protectorate.
 Over the years, Roman power over the Judean kingdom increased.
 Among the voices of opposition were John the Baptist, whose severed head was allegedly presented at the fortress of Machaerus to Herod.
-In 66 CE, the forces behind the First Jewish Revolt took control of Machaerus, Beth-nimrah, and Livias.
-The rebels held Machaerus until 72 CE, when a siege secured the defeat of local Jewish forces.

-At the end of the Bar Kochba revolt of 132-135 CE and the destruction of Judea, the Romans joined the province of Judea (which already included Samaria) to Galilee to form a new province, which they called Syria Palaestina.
-Following the Roman conquest, the lands on both sides of the Jordan River with its Jewish inhabitants came under the control and decrees of subsequent Roman emperors and Arab caliphates.